The Importance of Preventive Care

 Routine Exams for Exotic Pets

-Our vets offer wellness exams and pet checkups for pets ranging from dogs and cats to birds, reptiles and exotic mammals.
+Our vets offer wellness exams and pet checkups for pets ranging from dogs and cats to birds, and exotic mammals.
 No matter the kind of pet you have, routinely scheduled checkups will allow our vets to monitor their health and make sure they are well.

 Pet checkups for exotic pets will include vaccinations and other preventative treatments, an assessment of their behavior and advice about your exotic pet's nutrition, social needs and habitat.
 At Des Moines Veterinary Hospital, our vets are here to provide you with the care your exotic pet needs.